 As winter approaches, many people wonder if they have missed the best time of year to sell their house.
 Traditionally, spring and early summer have been considered the best seasons to try to sell a house.
 They are not, however, the only seasons when you can sell a house and in some areas (for instance, Phoenix), not even the best.
-It may be a little tougher and take more preparation, but you definitely can sell your house this winter in Shoreline.
+It may be a little tougher and take more preparation, but you definitely can sell your house this winter in Seattle.
 Here are our 10 tips to help you do just that, especially to get your house ready for winter showings.

 1. Work on Curb Appeal

 Curb appeal means how your house looks when a buyer first drives up.
-First impressions are hugely important, especially if you want to sell your house this winter in Shoreline.
+First impressions are hugely important, especially if you want to sell your house this winter in Seattle.
 So you have to work on curb appeal.
 At this time of year, that means primarily keeping leaves raked up, dead branches picked up, and walkways clear.